My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

-Getting freaked out happens when a man becomes too vulnerable and starts to care too much.
-Although many men who freak themselves out will usually come back into your life, many times they end up getting scared again the second they feel vulnerable and will go on another hiatus or perhaps do a permanent disappearing act.
+Men often get freaked out when they feel they've become too vulnerable and started to care too much, leading them to cut ties and drop off the face of the earth.
+Although many men will attempt to come back into your life after this happens, many times they end up getting scared again the second they feel vulnerable and will go on another hiatus or perhaps do a permanent disappearing act.

 Men that get easily freaked out usually don't clearly understand why it happened themselves.
 All they know is that they need to take cover and hide until these "strange" emotions are suppressed and go away—which usually involves you going away as well—since being with you caused these "weird" feelings in the first place.
 Great.

 Once a guy has accomplished getting back some sense of "normalcy" there is typically regret behind his decision but his pride and ego will help him move on—convincing himself that he did the right thing.
 Most men don't even realize what they are doing until it's too late.

 Unfortunately, vulnerability is a very strong feeling.
 As it creeps in, there are men who will take the cowardly approach and stop all contact, while others will take the immature approach and emotionally push you away.
 They might:

 What’s hard to understand is how a guy can one minute be all about you, open up to you and tell you that he has never felt the things he's felt with you—in a long time or ever before—and then walk away or push you out of your life without any communication?
 How can he act like you never meant anything to him?